ros2/ros2_documentation/source/How-To-Guides/Releasing/_Personal-Access-Token.rst

         username = x-access-token
         helper = "!f() { test \"$1\" = get && echo \"password=<token-you-created-for-bloom>\"; }; f"

-You can additionally use different GitHub accounts and PATs for different release repos:
+You can additionally use different GitHub accounts and PATs for individual release repositories:

 .. code-block:: ini